“Walk through the night thinking We Are The World…“

 Most annoyingly, the non-invitation of Madonna is disappointingly glossed over — but take it from me, it was politics.
 Hot on the heels of 1984’s Like A Virgin, La Ciccone was definitely Prince-level famous at the time, and yet, amazingly enough, she was not invited to sing on the recording, not even as part of the ensemble choir.

-This didn’t sit well with Harriet Sternberg, who worked with industry bod Ken Kragen on organising the project.
+This didn’t sit well with Harriet Sternberg, who worked with industry bod Ken Kragen on assembling the project.
 “I wanted Madonna, but Ken wanted Cyndi [Lauper],” Sternberg says in the new doc.
-Kragen was, hilariously, managing several acts including the present and correct Kim Carnes and Kenny Rogers.
+Basically, they had already ticked the box marked Squeaky Young Female by including Cyndi, and that was enough.
+Kragen was, hilariously, also managing several more fortunate acts, including the present and correct Kim Carnes and Kenny Rogers.
+Ah.

 I do, however, believe there’s a little more to it though.
 It’s well-known Michael Jackson didn’t like her — there’s a telling snap of the two of them backstage at a Jacksons Victory Tour show out there and he does nothing to hide his displeasure around her.
 Then again, it’s not that surprising when Motormouth Madge had already given early interviews to Record Mirror and the like where she claimed she’d already stood him and Quincy Jones up at some kind of dinner date.

 Oh that Madonna eh, charmless to the day she dies.
-Though she had her sweet revenge – in the US, Crazy For You knocked We Are The World off the stop spot that May.
+Though she got her own back – in the US at least, when Crazy For You knocked We Are The World off the top spot of the Billboard ‘Hot‘ 100 that May.
 Bwahaha.

 Steve Pafford